mkthoma/dvc_lightning_hydra/README.md

-# Dog Breed Classifier using PyTorch Lightning, Hydra and Docker
+# Dog Breed Classifier using DVC, CometML, PyTorch Lightning, Hydra and Docker

-This project is a dog breed classifier that uses PyTorch Lightning, Hydra and Docker.
+This project is a dog breed classifier that uses DVC, CometML, PyTorch Lightning, Hydra and Docker.
 It is a simple example of how to use these technologies to build a machine learning model.
 It is not meant to be a production-ready application.
+It is simply a showcase of how to use these technologies together.

 It is an adaptation of the [my earlier repository](https://github.com/mkthoma/pytorch_lightning_docker) to showcase the use of Hydra for configuration management and Docker for containerization.